LuchoBazz/quicktest/website/docs/usage/check.md

 ### `quicktest check | qt check`

-In some problems more than one answer is accepted, so the `quicktest cmp` command would not work correctly, in this case a script checker is used to verify the correctness of the algorithm.
+For problems where multiple answers are valid, `quicktest cmp` may not work correctly.
+In these cases, the `check` command uses a custom checker script to verify the correctness of your algorithm's output.

 ```shell
 quicktest check --target-file=main.cpp --checker-file=correct.cpp --gen-file=gen.cpp
 ```

-or shorter
+Or using the shorter alias:

 ```shell
 qt check --t main.cpp -c correct.cpp -g gen.cpp